|

 In the mid-19th century magazines publishing short stories and serials began to be popular.
 Some of them were more respectable, while others were referred to by the derogatory name of penny dreadfuls

 In America a version of the penny dreadful became popularly known as a dime novel.
 In the dime novels the reputations of gunfighters and other wild west heroes or villains were created or exaggerated thus the western genre came into existence.
+James Fenimore Cooper began a series of stories featuring the characters Hawkeye and Chingachgook.
+These stories were not only "westerns" but also historical novels, the earliest setting being approximately 100 years earlier than the year James Fenimore Cooper was writing it.

 In 1841 Edgar Allan Poe published a story "The Murders in the Rue Morgue", introducing the fictional detective C. Auguste Dupin, bringing the crime fiction genre into existence.